clulab/processors/docs/processors.md

 ## Using individual annotators

 You can use the annotators provided by CoreNLP separately by calling them individually.
-To illustrate, the `annotate()` method is implemented as followsi for the two CoreNLP processors:
+To illustrate, the `annotate()` method is implemented as follows for the two CoreNLP processors:

 ```scala
 def annotate(doc:Document): Document = {